deuveme/githubCrawler/README.md

   Once run, the crawler will generate a JSON with all the URLs results.

 ### Folder ./test/ ###
 All the unit test to test the project.
+There are the following folders:
+  - ./test/html: All the mock HTML to test the project.
+  - ./test/json: All the mock JSON to test the project.
+  - ./test/test: All the tests implemented.

-If you want to execute all the test: `python test_crawler.py`
+If you want to execute all the test: `python ./test/test/test_crawler.py`